Alex Boyé: Personal life

-Boyé met his wife, Julie, in an LDS singles ward and they were married in the Salt Lake Temple on 6 January 2007.
-As of September 2019, they are the parents of seven children with another one due in January 2021.
-A video showing Boyé is part of the "I'm A Mormon" campaign launched by the LDS Church in Britain in the spring of 2013.
+Boyé met his wife, Julie, in an LDS Church singles ward and they were married in the Salt Lake Temple on 6 January 2007.
+They have eight children.

-In 2009, Boyé began raising money to buy a house for a local refugee family with sales of his single, "Crazy for You."
+In 2009, Boyé began raising money to buy a house for a local refugee family with sales of his single, "Crazy for You".

 On 22 February 2012, Boyé became a United States citizen in a ceremony at the Rose Wagner Theater in Salt Lake City.
 He was surprised when he was invited by the judge conducting the ceremony to sing "The Star-Spangled Banner".